Anshum4n1/gym-trainer/README.md

 This is a front-end web application for managing client data and appointments.
 It provides a user-friendly interface to add, edit, and delete clients and their appointments.
 The application also features a calendar view for visualizing appointments. [https://gym-trainer-kappa.vercel.app/](https://gym-trainer-kappa.vercel.app/)

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- Node.js: Make sure you have Node.js installed.
-You can download it from [nodejs.org](https://nodejs.org/).

 ## Getting Started

 ### Installation